 This animated science fiction film, directed by Rene Leloux, is indeed otherworldly, taking place on a strange planet where blue humanoid giants live in a surreal, technologically advanced world where human beings are kept as pets by children but are otherwise seen as an invasive species to be exterminated like a rat infestation.

-In the scale of this world, at least, these blue creatures are giants in comparison to the humans, who can fit in the palm of one of these aliens’ hands.
+In the scale of this world, these blue creatures are giants in comparison to the humans, who can fit in the palm of one of these aliens’ hands.
 And here’s where the film gets tricky: it’s depicting a world that has no reference point for the viewer to grasp.

-The scale of these unknown beings–who are all bald, light blue, have gill-like ears, and wear clothes that reveal the female’s breasts–is only revealed when they are contrasted by the humans’ small size in comparison, and they come across as both uncannily human and frighteningly alien at the same time.
+The scale of these unknown beings – who are all bald, light blue, have gill-like ears, and wear clothes that reveal the female’s breasts – is only revealed when they are contrasted by the humans’ small size in comparison, and they come across as both uncannily human and frighteningly alien at the same time.

 The culture of this alien species (the Draags) is similarly incomprehensible: while they have binary gender arrangements and mate and have children, the arrangement of their society is difficult to understand.
 The children learn by some sort of electronic device that uses a form of telepathy to educate them, and the adults seem to indulge in psychotropic substances in group settings that allow them to warp and meld their bodies into each other; on other occasions, they telepathically leave their bodies to congregate with other beings.

 Expository materials detail that the humans–known as Oms (a play on the French word for man, homme)–had been brought back to their planet Ygam.
 As mentioned, while kept as pets, they are also seen as vermin that reproduce at a rapid rate (in relation to the Draags, who live long lives and reproduce much more seldom).